Find out more about the Languages and Identities in InterAction

 module and will not be required to attend.

-findings for your future professional practice and aims to
+of research findings for future professional practice and aims to

-encourage you to exercise an enquiring approach in your future
+encourage the participants to exercise an enquiring approach in

-career.
-This module takes place in the Spring semester, before you
+their future career.
+The module takes place in the Spring semester,

 - Module 5: Dissertation -